math2001/MarkdownLivePreview/README.md

 ## Installation

-Although MarkdownLivePreview is not available on the default channel of [PackageControl](http://packagecontrol.io), you can still use it to download this little package.
+MarkdownLivePreview is available on the default channel of [PackageControl](http://packagecontrol.io), which means you just have to

 1. Open the command palette (`ctrl+shift+p`)
-2. Search for: `Package Control: Add Repository`
-3. Enter in the input at the bottom of ST the path to this repo: <https://github.com/math2001/MarkdownLivePreview> (tip: just drag the link in)
-4. Hit <kbd>enter</kbd>

-What this does is simply adding this repo to the list of packages you get when you install a package using PC.

-So, as you probably understood, now you just need to install MarkdownLivePreview as if it was available on the default channel:

-1. Open the command palette (`ctrl+shift+p`)
 2. Search for: `Package Control: Install Package`
 3. Search for: `MarkdownLivePreview`
 4. hit <kbd>enter</kbd>

-Done!
+to have MarkdownLivePreview working on your computer.
+Cool right?
+You can [thank package control](https://packagecontrol.io/say_thanks) for this.

 ### Usage